Standard radiation therapy (also called radiotherapy) uses targeted, high-energy X-rays or other forms of radiation to kill cancer cells.

 Learn more about treatment for DCIS.

 Not everyone can have radiation therapy.
-Being pregnant or having certain health conditions can make radiation therapy harmful.
+Being pregnant, having certain health conditions or having some inherited gene mutations can make radiation therapy harmful.

-If your treatment plan includes mastectomy, radiation therapy and breast reconstruction, discuss possible risks with your breast surgeon and radiation oncologist.
+If your treatment plan includes mastectomy, radiation therapy and breast reconstruction, discuss possible risks with your plastic surgeon and radiation oncologist.

 Learn more about breast reconstruction.

-Radiation therapy after lumpectomy lowers the risk of breast cancer recurrence and increases the chances of survival [4,13].
-In most cases, it is recommended after lumpectomy.
+Radiation therapy after lumpectomy lowers the risk of breast cancer recurrence and may increase the chances of survival .
+It’s usually recommended after lumpectomy.

 Learn more about the importance of following your breast cancer treatment plan.